 September 23, 2014

 Most people walk through life looking straight ahead.
 Constantly moving, performing their daily activities as quickly and efficiently as possible.
 For us, our gaze tends to travel upward.
 As lighting designers, what has become part of the background for most people fascinates and intrigues us.
-The constant affect both natural and artificial lighting has on individuals and their health has been a hot research topic and keeps gaining interest with designers and healthcare providers alike.
+The constant effect both natural and artificial lighting has on individuals and their health has been a hot research topic and keeps gaining interest from designers and healthcare providers alike.

 Daylight helps people stay on a 24-hour cycle.
 A person’s natural day is actually 24.2 hours long.
 Without daylight, someone could be 1.5 hours out of sync by the end of a week and 6 hours off by the end of a month!
 A person’s circadian rhythm can be set, or reset, by both natural and artificial lighting.